 RPB commissioned an objective evaluation of our recommended contribution rates.
 The recommendations may surprise you—did you know that you can contribute more than 3% of your compensation?

 Determine how much you want to contribute to your RPB retirement account on a monthly basis.
-Then complete the Elective Salary Deferral Form—or use a similar form provided by your employer—and submit it to your employer.
+Then complete the Elective Deferral Agreement Form—or use a similar form provided by your employer—and submit it to your employer.

 Roll balances from your other retirement plans into your RPB 403(b) account.
 Having all of your retirement accounts in one place can make it easier to manage your assets during retirement.

 It’s easy to roll your other retirement accounts into your RPB accounts.